ihough/bibtools/README.md

 To update the Google Sheet with the bibliographic details in `papers.csv`, use `csv2sheets.py`.

 To copy bibliographic details from the Google Sheet to `papers.csv` without looking up missing details, use `sheets2csv.py --no-lookup`

+To generate wordclouds by research theme using only papers with a HAL ID, use `csv2wordcloud --by-theme --hal-only` or `sheets2wordcloud --by-theme --hal-only`.